 Even with these safeguards in place, we recognize that material we publish online may lead to an unintentional infringement of rights.

 If you think this is the case, please contact the university.
 You can get in touch by e-mail (firstname.lastname@example.org); by telephone (024 7765 7882); or by writing to The Archivist, Coventry University Library, Frederick Lanchester building, Gosford Street, Coventry, CV1 5DD.
 An online form to make a take down request will be available soon.

 Whatever method is used you should include any relevant evidence.
 This could include information such as:

 All requests will usually be processed within 10 working days.

 Material will be taken down temporarily if a take down request is received (while the request is considered and in compliance with the Electronic Commerce Regulations 2002, clauses 17-19).
 The case will be considered by the Archivist, assisted by other members of staff if required.

 If the take down request concerns a factual error the error will be edited.
 Other requests will be considered on their merits.

 The procedure for dealing with a takedown request is as follows:

 Should you disagree with a take down decision you should appeal to the Library Director within 10 working days of receiving the decision, and include evidence where relevant.
 All appeal requests will be processed within 10 working days wherever possible.
-The Library Director may consult the university’s Information Protection Unit.
+The Library Director may consult the university’s Information Governance Unit.